Albertville Divorce Lawyers & Divorce Attorneys

-- $290 for a cheap uncontested divorce with no kids
+- $390 for a simple uncontested divorce with no kids

-- $390 for a cheap uncontested divorce with kids
+- $490 for a simple uncontested divorce with kids

 There is also a filing fee that the county charges to file a divorce.
-This fee varies depending on the county, but in Marshall County it is about $223, which includes a small convenience fee for filing electronically.
-Call our Albertville divorce attorney today for the filing fee where you live.
+This fee varies depending on the county.
+Call our Albertville divorce lawyer today for the filing fee in Marshall County, Alabama.

 To begin the process of getting a cheap and easy divorce in Albertville, you need to fill out a questionnaire.
-You can do this online by clicking the Take Action button to the right of page (or click here to fill it out online) or you can have us email or mail you a questionnaire to fill out and return to us however you want to.
+You can do this online by going to the sidebar on the right side of the page or you can have us email or mail you a questionnaire to fill out and return to us however you want to.
 It is usually not necessary to meet with our Albertville divorce lawyer in person as long as both parties are in complete agreement about all issues such as child support, property distribution, and custody.

 If both parties are not in agreement, then you cannot do a cheap and easy uncontested divorce.
 Any other way you file for divorce is called contested, since there is no agreement at the time of filing.
 In a contested divorce, you file a document called a Complaint asking for whatever relief you desire such as being awarded custody, the house, or other such marital property or debts.

 Family law firms in Guntersville, Boaz, or anywhere else in Marshall County, Alabama sometimes charge a flat fee when they can predict the number of hours they will have to work.
 That is how our Albertville divorce lawyer is able to charge a low flat fee for uncontested divorces.
-We charge the flat fee in order to prepare the paperwork and file it if you return it to us properly signed and executed.
+Our divorce attorney in Albertville charges the flat fee in order to prepare the paperwork and file it if you return it to us properly signed and executed.
 That way we know the work to be performed and can charge a flat fee and not have to charge by the hour.

 The City of Albertville is in Marshall County, Alabama.
 The county seat of Marshall County is Guntersville with a courthouse annex in downtown Albertville.
-If you reside in Guntersville, Albertville, Arab, Boaz, Grant, Joppa, or Union Grove then your divorce will likely be filed in the Circuit Court of Marshall County, Alabama.
+If you need a divorce attorney in Oneonta, Arab, Boaz, Grant, Joppa, or Union Grove then your divorce will likely be filed in the Circuit Court of Marshall County, Alabama.
 If you retain us to file your uncontested divorce, then our Albertville divorce lawyer will ensure that you get your divorce decree as fast as possible.

 Our Albertville divorce attorney is a member of the Better Business Bureau and has an A+ rating so take a look at our BBB page for more information on our law firm.
-Call our local attorney today and let us answer your divorce questions over the phone or in person.
+Call our Albertville divorce lawyer today and let us answer your questions over the phone or in person.
 If you can do the hard work of reaching an agreement with your spouse then let us get you a cheap and easy uncontested divorce in Albertville, Alabama without ever having to go to court.

 If it’s not an uncontested divorce, for divorce is called a contested divorce.
 This is where you file a divorce without any agreement being reached and have your spouse served with the Complaint.
 Once they are officially served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.